System Shock: Plot

-Set in the year 2072, the protagonist—a nameless hacker—is caught while attempting to access files concerning Citadel Station, a space station owned by the TriOptimum Corporation.
+Set in the year 2072, the protagonist — a nameless hacker — is caught while attempting to access files concerning Citadel Station, a space station owned by the TriOptimum Corporation.
 The hacker is taken to Citadel Station and brought before Edward Diego, a TriOptimum executive.
 Diego offers to drop all charges against the hacker in exchange for a confidential hacking of SHODAN, the artificial intelligence that controls the station.
 Diego secretly plans to steal an experimental mutagenic virus being tested on Citadel Station and to sell it on the black market as a biological weapon.
 To entice cooperation, Diego promises the hacker a valuable military-grade neural implant.
 After hacking SHODAN, removing the AI's ethical constraints, and handing control over to Diego, the protagonist undergoes surgery to implant the promised neural interface.
 Following the operation, the hacker is put into a six-month healing coma.
 The game begins as the protagonist awakens from his coma and finds that SHODAN has commandeered the station.
-All robots aboard have been reprogrammed for hostility, and the crew have been either mutated, transformed into cyborgs, or killed.
+All robots aboard have been reprogrammed for hostility, and the crew has been either mutated, transformed into cyborgs, or killed.

 Rebecca Lansing, a TriOptimum counter-terrorism consultant, contacts the player and claims that Citadel Station's mining laser is being powered up to attack Earth.
-SHODAN's plan is to destroy all major cities on the planet, in a bid to establish itself as a god.
-Rebecca says that a certain crew member knows how to deactivate the laser, and promises to destroy the records of the hacker's incriminating exchange with Diego if the strike is stopped.
+SHODAN plans to destroy all major cities on the planet in a bid to establish itself as a god.
+Rebecca says that a certain crew member knows how to deactivate the laser and promises to destroy the records of the hacker's incriminating exchange with Diego if the strike is stopped.
 With information gleaned from log discs, the hacker destroys the laser by firing it into Citadel Station's own shields.
 Foiled by the hacker's work, SHODAN prepares to seed Earth with the virus that Diego planned to steal—the same one responsible for turning the station's crew into mutants.
 The hacker, while attempting to jettison the chambers used to cultivate the virus, confronts and defeats Diego, who has been transformed into a powerful cyborg by SHODAN.
 Next, SHODAN begins an attempt to upload itself into Earth's computer networks.
 Following Rebecca's advice, the hacker prevents the download's completion by destroying the four antennas that SHODAN is using to send data.